BabylonJSGuide/Generator/content/basics/mesh/Shapes.md

 var mesh = BABYLON.MeshBuilder.CreateMesh(name, {param1 : val1, param2: val2}, scene);
 ```

-This method has the advantages of making some (or all) the parameters optional depending on the mesh and provides more features to the created mesh over the legacy method.
+This method has the advantages of making some (or all) of the parameters optional depending on the mesh and provides more features to the created mesh over the legacy method.

 The legacy method which has the form